alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 </div>

-Notice that `RemoteAuthProvider` is a <i>protocol</i> (Swift's version of what other languages call an <i>interface</i>).
-This doesn't contain implementations for these methods.
-It contains the the proeprties and method signatures that an object aspiring to be a `RemoteAuthProvider` must provide.
+Notice that `RemoteAuthProvider` is a protocol, i.e. an interface. `RemoteAuthProvider` describes the the proeprties and method signatures that an object aspiring to be a `RemoteAuthProvider` must provide.
+It does not implement these methods itself.

-Any `RemoteAuthProvider` must have a sign-in method with these parameters:
+For example, any `RemoteAuthProvider` must have a sign-in method with these parameters:

 <div class="impl">